netifi-proteus/proteus-httpgateway/README.md

 ![diagram](diagram.png)

+1. Send HTTP Request

-1. Client makes an HTTP POST request to a URL in one of the following format:
+    Client makes an HTTP POST request to a URL in one of the following format:

     If automatic load-balancing across a group of services is desired: